Leonard Henry Bowsher

 Pre War

-The family were living at Nash Mills, Abbots Langley where his father was working as a Bookbinder at John Dickinson & Co, but his father died in 1897, aged 39.
-On the 1901 Census the family were living at Nash Mills and his widowed mother was working at home as a hand envelope folder.
-Her brother Richard Culpitt was living with his sister and her four young sons, William, George, Leonard and Frederick.
+Leonard was born at Nash Mills in the autumn of 1894, which at the time was part of the Civil Parish of Abbots Langley.
+They had moved to Nash Mills, Abbots Langley by 1894 as William's two youngest brothers were born there, but his father died in 1897, aged 39.
+On the 1901 Census the family were living at Nash Mills, Apsley End, Abbots Langley, Herts, where his widowed mother was working as a Hand Envelope Folder at home.
+Her brother Richard Culpitt was living with her and her four young sons, William, George, Leonard and Frederick.

 They remained in Nash Mills in 1911 at which time his mother was a 'Chapel Caretaker' and all four sons and his Uncle Richard were working at John Dickinson & Co.